Musical elements in the discrete-time representation of sound: Variation in the basic note

 With the use of filters, the possibilities are even wider.
-Convolve a signal to have a reverberated version of it, to remove its noise, to distort or to treat the audio aesthetically in other ways.
-For example, it is possible to simulate sounds as if originated in an old television or telefone, by the use of a band-pass filter, allowing only frequencies between $1kHz$ and $3kHz$.
-By rejecting the frequency of electric oscillation (usually $50Hz$ or $60Hz$) and harmonics, one can remove noises caused by audio devices connected to a usual power suply.
+Convolve a signal to have a reverberated version of it, to remove its noise, to distort or to handle the audio aesthetically in other ways.
+For example, sounds originated from an old television or telephone can be simulated with a band-pass filter, allowing only frequencies between $1kHz$ and $3kHz$.
+By rejecting the frequency of an electric oscillation (usually $50Hz$ or $60Hz$) and the harmonics, one can remove noises caused by audio devices connected to the power supply.
 A more musical application is to perform filtering in specific bands and to use those bands as an additional parameter to the notes.

 Inspired by traditional music instruments, it is possible to apply a time-dependent filter~\cite{Roederer}.
 Chains of these filters can perform complex and more accurate filtering routines.
-The music piece \emph{Ruidosa faixa} explores filters and many kinds and noise synthesis.
-The source code is available online as part of \massa\ toolbox.
+The musical piece \emph{Noisy band} explores filters and many kinds and noise synthesis.~\cite{MASSA}

-A sound can be altered through different filtering and then mixed to create an effect known as \emph{chorus}.
-Based on what happens in a choir of singers, the sound is performed using small and potentially arbitrary modifications of parameters like center frequency, presence (or absence) of vibrato or tremolo and its characteristics, equalization, volume, etc. As a final result, those versions of the original sound are mixed together (see equation~\ref{eq:mixagem}).
-The music piece \emph{Chorus infantil} implements a chorus in many ways with different sounds and its source code is also available in the \massa\ toolbox.
+A sound can be altered through different filtering processes and then mixed to create an effect known as \emph{chorus}.
+Based on what happens in a choir of singers, the sound is synthesized using small and potentially arbitrary modifications of parameters like center frequency, presence (or absence) of vibrato or tremolo and its characteristics, equalization, loudness, etc. As a final result, those versions of the original sound are mixed together (see Equation~\ref{eq:mixagem}).
+The musical piece \emph{Children choir} implements a very simple chorus and applies it to structures described in the next section.~\cite{MASSA}